egoettelmann/ngpy-accounts-manager/README.md

 ### Features

-- Automatically create label if it does not exist on transaction table
-- Improve alerts on dashboard:
-  - labels without category
-  - labels without transactions
-  - last account update that is too old
 - Add possibility to close a period at a given date
   - Impossible to change amount or account of a transaction before this date
   - Period can only be closed at a date of 30 days before the current day